hminaya/visa/README.md

 # Visa Issuance Dataset Playground

 This is a small python project I'm currently using to play around with Datasets.
-Currently I'm using publicly available data from travel.state.gov to read visa issuances by consulates abroad.
+I'm using publicly available data from travel.state.gov to read visa issuances by consulates abroad.

 I've broken up the process into 4 python scripts you can run individually to extract, transform and load the data.